PictureElement/joblister/README.md

 ## Future Enhancements

-1. Overcoming the current 100-record limit per API request by implementing a system for handling multiple API requests.
-This system will sequentially fetch data in chunks until all available data is retrieved.
-This will allow for managing larger datasets seamlessly.
-2. Work towards removing the 'Radio Buttons for Taxonomies' plugin as a dependency.
+1. Work towards removing the 'Radio Buttons for Taxonomies' plugin as a dependency.
-3. Detect network status and alert your users when they've lost internet connectivity.
+2. Detect network status and alert your users when they've lost internet connectivity.
 (Offline.js or navigator.onLine).
-4. Implement error handling for API GET requests to provide clear user feedback.
+3. Implement error handling for API GET requests to provide clear user feedback.
-5. Accept resumes in more formats.
+4. Accept resumes in more formats.

 ## Technical Details